tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 <img src="http://www.whizzpast.com/wp-content/uploads/2015/02/Editorial_cartoon_depicting_Charles_Darwin_as_an_ape_1871.jpg" alt="Charles darwin" >

 <pre style="overflow-x:hidden;white-space:pre-wrap;"><code>I'm not a scientist.
-However, it is not my forte to expound on the meaning of science.
+Thus its not my forte to expound on the meaning of science.
 However, there are scientists who believe in god whereas some don't.
 Life with all its diversity, I am just sharing my personal views.
 </code></pre>